 All in all, the offerings in Iowa are as varied and changing as the landscape of the area itself.
 Whether you're looking for peace and quiet or to enrich your life with the vibrancy of a city, you'll definitely be able to find the right place to call home if you move to the state of Iowa.

-Apartment List has released results for Iowa from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Iowa’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.